-Our tex laws have always sought to encourage long-term savings through life insurance, provident funds and other similar instruments.
+Our tax laws have always sought to encourage long-term savings through life insurance, provident funds and other similar instruments.
 Unfortunately, the efficacy of the provisions for encouraging savings was impaired last year when the incentives for savings were drastically reduced.
-Hon'ble Members should be glad to know that I propose to restore incentives for such savings to the pre-1979 budget levels.
-The taxpayers will thus be entitled to 100 per cent deduction in respect of the first five thousand rupees of the qualifying savings, 50 per cent in respect of the next five thousand rupees and 40 per cent of the balance.
+Hon'ble members should be glad to know that I propose to restore incentives for such savings to the pre-1979 Budget levels.
+The tax-payers will, thus, be entitled to 100 per cent deduction in respect of the first five thousand rupees of the qualifying savings, 50 per cent in respect of the next five thousand rupees and 40 per cent of the balance.

-74. As a further measure for prometing savings in the household secter, I propose to give an option to income-tax payers to retain moneys in their Compulsory Deposit Accounts beyond the due dates on payment of interest at the existing rate applicable to such deposits.
-Further, I propose to dibevalise the tax exemption in resmest of interest on balances with recognised provident funds.
-At prement, interest on such funds is exempt from income-tax to the extent it does met exceed ene-third of the salary income of the employee.
+As a further measure for promoting savings in the household sector, I propose to give an option to income-tax-payers to retain money in their Compulsory Deposit Accounts beyond the due dates on payment of interest at the existing rate applicable to such deposits.
+Further, I propose to liberalise the tax exemption in respect of interest on balances with recognised provident funds.
+At present, interest on such funds is exempt from income-tax to the extent it does not exceed one-third of the salary income of the employee.
 I propose to remove this ceiling limit.

-'78.
 It is essential to promote new investment in industry.
-At the same time, the fiscal system should not lead to a bias in favour of capital-inten-'sive' techniques.
-Keeping these twin objectives in view I propose to contimue the tax holiday in respect of new industrial undertakings, ships and hotels, but in a modified Under my proposal, tax holiday will be available in respect of new industrial undertakings ships or approved hotels with reference to a specified percentage of the income derived from these sources.
-In the case of companies, 25 per cent of the profits derived from these sources will be exempt for a period of seven years.
-In the case of non-corporate taxpayers, the percentage of exempted profits will be 26 per cent.
-In the case of co-operative societies, the tax ; holiday will be available for a period of ten years as against seven years in the case of other categories of taxpayers.
-This concession will be available in the case of all small-scale industrial undertakings which go into production after 31 March, 1981 but before 1st April, 1985 that is, till the end of the new Five-Year Plan period.
+At the same time, the fiscal system should not lead to a bias in favour of capitalintensive techniques.
+Keeping these twin objectives in view, I propose to continue the tax holiday in respect of new industrial undertakings, ships and hotels, but in a modified form.
+Under my proposal, tax holiday will be available in respect of new industrial undertakings, ships or approved hotels with reference to a specified percentage of the income derived from these sources.
+In the case of companies, 25 per cent of the profits derived from these sources will be exempted for a period of seven years.
+In the case of non-corporate tax-payers the percentage of exempted profits will be 20 per cent.
+In the case of co-operative societies, the tax holiday will be available for a period of ten years as against seven years in the case of other categories of tax-payers.
+This concession will be available in the case of all small-scale industrial undertakings which go into production after 31 March 1981 but before 1 April 1985 that is till the end of the new Five Year Plan period.
 For other industrial undertakings, the concession will apply only where they do not produce articles or things listed in the Eleventh Schedule to the Income-tax Act.
 The concession will also be available in the case of approved hotels which start functioning or new ships which are acquired during that period.

-76. It is necessary to encourage new investment particularly in view of shortages in several key sectors of the economy.
-As a special stimulus for new investment I propose to allow, in the year of installation, an additional depreciation in an amount equal to 50 per cent of the normal depreciation on new machinery plant installed during the new Plan period.
-The proposed additional depreciation will not be admissible in respect of ships, aircraft road transvehicles office appliances or machinery or plant installed in office premises or residential accommodation.
+It is necessary to encourage new investment particularly in view of shortages in several key sectors of the economy.
+As a special stimulus for new investment, I propose to allow, in the year of installation, an additional depreciation in an amount equal to 50 per cent of the normal depreciation on new machinery or plant installed during the new Plan period.
+The proposed additional depreciation will not be admissible in respect of ships, aircraft, road transport vehicles, office appliances or machinery or plant installed in office premises or residential accommodation.